-How to Spot SEO Myths: 20 Common SEO Myths, Debunked
+How to Spot SEO Myths: 26 Common SEO Myths, Debunked

 Verdict: SEO myth

-14. Website Migrations Are All About Redirects
+14. Website Migrations are All About Redirects

-It is something that is heard too often by SEOs.
+It is something that is heard too often by SEO professionals.
 If you are migrating a website, all you need to do is remember to redirect any URLs that are changing.

 If only this one was true.